TheAwiteb/n34/README.md

-!!! warning "Work In Progress"
-    This project is still work in progress and not completed yet.

 # n34

-A CLI to interact with NIP-34 and other stuff related to codes in nostr
+A CLI to interact with NIP-34 and other stuff related to code in Nostr

 ## About